 Skip to main content

-Instead, I got a Foldable Backpack from Daiso for only $4.
-I needed something to carry a water bottle and some snacks while out and about; this bag was perfect!
+I’ve been on the lookout for a foldable backpack, considering brands like Osprey, but I wasn’t ready to spend $30 or more.
+Instead, I found a Foldable Backpack from Daiso for just $4.
+I needed something lightweight to carry a water bottle and some snacks while out and about, and this bag seemed perfect for that!

 Plenty of Pockets

-I found the pockets quite useful, although I wouldn’t put anything expensive or valuable in the side mesh pockets, I just stowed cheap water bottles.
+The pockets are quite useful, although I wouldn’t risk putting anything valuable in the side mesh pockets; I just used them for cheap water bottles.

 Watch the Straps

-CAUTION on the shoulder straps, they don’t have a thicker end cap and will skip right off the buckles if tugged hard enough.
-I’m probably going to heat treat the ends on mine to make an end cap and help prevent the straps from coming undone.
-I didn’t have an issue while hiking with this bag, but at certain angles I could easily yank them free.
+One caution about the shoulder straps: they don’t have a thicker end cap, which means they can slip off the buckles if pulled hard enough.
+I’m planning to heat treat the ends on mine to create an end cap to prevent this from happening.
+While I didn’t have an issue during a hike, it’s something to be mindful of at certain angles.

-For $4 you can’t go wrong with this bag.
-Just pack it light.
-I’m on the fence if I’d rely on this exclusively while on trips as I prefer and am happy with my Jansport bags, but I can see this chilling in my car and when I need a backpack.
+For $4, you really can’t go wrong with this bag, as long as you pack it light.
+I’m hesitant to rely on it exclusively for trips, as I’m happy with my Jansport bags, but I can see it being useful as a backup in my car for quick outings.

-The bag is holding up okay and I'm comparing it with my standard Jansport, which of course is superior in every way except portability.
-For quick trips outdoors, I'm finding the Daiso bag is more than adequate.
+After a week of use, the bag is holding up okay.
+I’ve compared it to my standard Jansport, which is superior in every way except portability.
+For quick outdoor trips, the Daiso bag has proven more than adequate.

 Comments